 Most frozen food products are, by nature, more vulnerable to foreign contamination because they contain multiple ingredients from multiple suppliers.
 The more ingredients, the more opportunity there is for a contaminant to make its way into the food.

-X-ray inspection provides an effective way to find foreign contaminants, giving frozen food manufacturers options and solutions that can prevent the contaminated product from ever reaching the shelves, while at the same time allowing safe product from the same manufacturing run to be distributed.
+X-ray food inspection provides an effective way to find foreign contaminants, giving frozen food manufacturers options and solutions that can prevent the contaminated product from ever reaching the shelves, while at the same time allowing safe product from the same manufacturing run to be distributed.

 No frozen food manufacturer ever wants to endure a recall or a costly lawsuit.
 With today’s available technology, no frozen food manufacturer should have to face one either.
 Implementing third-party X-ray inspections gives manufacturers peace of mind that they are delivering a safe, contaminant-free product.